Theological Vision for Physical Space

 Principle 1: Trinity’s Master Plan Invests into Architecture for the Next Generation

 We want to build a building that communicates transcendence and welcome, a beautiful facility made of quality materials that stand the test of time.
 Our prayer is that Trinity’s master plan not only accommodates this generation but also future generations with an architectural style that endures.
 We want our master plan to reflect Trinity’s permanent commitment to Owasso and Tulsa Metro, and, where possible, avoid architectural decisions that date our building or assumes planned obsolescence.
-We want the next generation to thank us for an energy efficient and quality-constructed facility that is beautiful, facilitates worship not wonder why we cut corners.
+We want the next generation to thank us for an energy efficient and quality-constructed facility that is beautiful, reintroduces enchantment, and facilitates worship, not wonder why we cut corners.

 Our goal is to have an initial gathered worship space that seats 400 initially but can be expanded to seat 500 - 700 with multiple services.
 Historically, Trinity has maintained an approximate 1:4 ratio of covenant children five years or younger to the rest of the membership.
 That means that if we have 300 members attend on a given Sunday we would have approximately 225 in the worship service and 75 children in TrinityKids.
 If 500 members attend, approximately 375 would be in the worship service and 125 children would be in TrinityKids, etc. These projections assume all members are present but does not include guests, family and friends.